outr/youi/README.md

 * [template](template) - features for creating and managing templates for use in applications (Scala and Scala.js)
 * [ui](ui) - functionality for user-interface creation and management (Scala.js)

+## Tutorials

+Though YouI provides many modules to accomplish many things, the primary goal of YouI is application development for web, mobile, and desktop.
+Take a look at the [app](app) module for a great getting started tutorial.

 ## Roadmap

 https://github.com/outr/youi/wiki/Roadmap